mainwp/mainwp/readme.txt

 * Updated: Extensions updates detection improvement

 = 4.3.0.1 - 11-24-2022 =
-* Fixed: An issue with disabling certain widgets on the Overview page
+* Fixed: An issue with turning off certain widgets on the Overview page
 * Fixed: An issue with saving Widget order on the Client card
 * Fixed: An issue with logging Non-MainWP changes for the connected admin user
 * Fixed: Problem with the Removing site indicator on the individual site Overview page